From admiring great artwork to milking cows to walking on salt, there are so many incredible things to do in Salt Lake City!

-Red Butte Botanical Garden is one of the most beautiful places to see in Salt Lake City!
-The garden is on the grounds of the University of Utah and is a great place to relax!
+Red Butte Botanical Garden is one of the most beautiful places to see in Salt Lake City.
+It’s on the grounds of the University of Utah and is a great place to relax.

 There are gorgeous landscaped gardens with marble fountains and tranquil walking paths.
-The garden has various sections dedicated to different ecosystems.
-The park also regularly hosts concerts which you can find out about on the website.
+The Red Butte Garden has various sections dedicated to different ecosystems and regularly hosts concerts.

-Kennecott Copper Mine is the world’s largest man-made whole!
-This awesome landmark is one of the greatest Utah attractions!
+Kennecott Copper Mine is the world’s largest man-made hole!
+This awesome landmark is one of the greatest and most unique Northern Utah attractions.

 This mine still operates today and is one of the most productive mines in the world.
 There’s a visitor’s center at the mine where you can learn about how the mine operates and its history.
 There is also a shuttle that takes visitors to the site itself!

 - Address: 12732 Bacchus Hwy.
 Herriman, UT 84096

 The museum has amassed its collection since 1959 and now operates from the University of Utah.
 It now houses a collection of 1.6 million specimens and research objects so there is lots to discover.

 It focuses on the natural history of Utah, with exhibitions on how landmarks like the Great Salt Lake and the Middle Rocky Mountains were formed.
 There’s also a collection of archaeological artefacts used to bring the first peoples of the area to life!